Money management tips

 Like your cell phone bill, your internet bill may have some hidden things you don’t really need.
 You may be able to scale back to a lower Mbps (megabits per second) to lower your bill and cut out cable altogether.

 Cut back enough so that you are able to save.
-Even $100 per month will add up quickly.
+Even $100 per month will add up quickly in your money management plan.
 Make a savings goal part of your monthly budget – and stick to it.
 Better yet, dream big.
 Your savings goal will be much easier to achieve when there is a purpose behind it.
 Why are you working so hard?
 Do you dream of owning a home or traveling the world?
 Zero in on what you really want.
 Then create habits that will help you get there.

 Having trouble with how to manage your money?
 Cutting back can be hard.
 Try these tips: